When it comes to reaping the many benefits of vitamin D, you may be wondering, “How much vitamin D per day should I take?”

 Yes, assuming you don’t take high doses that exceed 5,000–10,000 IU/day.

-To find out if you are deficient in vitamin D your doctor can order a blood test, called a 25-hydroxy vitamin D test.
+To find out if you have a normal amount of vitamin D in your body of if you’re deficient, your doctor can order a blood test called a 25-hydroxy vitamin D test.

 - Vitamin D levels should be above 20 nanograms (ng) per milliliter (mL) of blood, which indicates that you aren’t suffering from severe vitamin D deficiency.